Planning Your Research

 Institutional Resources

-The Office of Institutional Research is a wonderful resource that is available to you through your participation in the research community at TXST.
+The office of Data, Analytics & Institutional Research serves as “the central hub for university data and analytics, we champion the use of data in strategic decision making to elevate student success and expand research and scholarly productivity at Texas State University.”
 They are available for both students, staff, and faculty in their research endeavors.
 They provide different types of trainings, including surveying, data literacy, and more.

-View their webpage here: Office of Institutional Research
+View their webpage here: Data, Analytics & Institutional Research

 IRB CITI Training

 Ready to get started with your research project?
 If it includes human subjects at all, you will need IRB (Institutional Review Board) approval.
+More information on IRB can be found on the IRB page on the Division of Research website.
 And for most research, you (and your Principle Investigator) will need to be CITI certified to submit your proposal.
 To do this:

 - Complete your CITI IRB training.

-- If you are not sure, use this guide and link to get an IRB Determination.
-Learn more about each review process here.
+- Learn more about each review process here.

 - Ready to submit a proposal?
-Use these templates for your recruitment and consent forms, and scroll down on this page to log into Kuali Protocols to start the process.
+Use these templates for your recruitment and consent forms.

 Experts Directory

 If you are still unsure of where or how to start your research, please reach out to one of our library experts.
-Contact information can be found here: Experts Directory
+Contact information can be found here: University Libraries Advanced Consultations.

 Grant Funding